Factbook

 Nutrition ingredients

 BASF is one of the leading suppliers of feed additives for livestock and companion animals.
-With decades of experience in the feed sector, in development, production and application, we place particular importance on delivering the highest quality for the benefit of humans and animals alike.
+With decades of experience in the feed sector, in development, production and application, we place particular importance on delivering high quality for the benefit of humans and animals alike.
 Our focus is on supplying the feed industry with highly effective products like vitamins A and E, carotenoids, enzymes and organic acids.
 We offer our customers ingredients that reduce greenhouse gas emissions and improve resource efficiency as well as animal wellbeing.

 Pharma solutions